a-shine/pm-for-startups/deck2.md

 Notes:

+- A place that you may all know that embraces Lean manufacturing is fast food restaurants
+- While I don't advocate for them, they do a good job of scaling and making food to order while minimizing waste

+--

+![Diagram of JIT for fast food restaurants.](./assets/imgs/Screenshot%20from%202023-06-20%2009-19-01.png)
+![Diagram of JIT for software development products.](assets/imgs/Screenshot%20from%202023-06-20%2009-19-09.png)

+Notes:

+- On the left, diagram of JiT in a burger fast food
   - As orders come in, burgers removed from regulator
   - Replenished on-demand (JIT) by the kitchen
+  - Food is **pulled** from the burger regulator when a customer asks for it
+  - That notifies the kitchen that they need to start work once more
 - Not made to a forecast and pushed to a customer (who may not want a burger) as that would be wasteful

---

-![Diagram of JIT for fast food restaurants.](./assets/imgs/Screenshot%20from%202023-06-20%2009-19-01.png)
-![Diagram of JIT for software development products.](assets/imgs/Screenshot%20from%202023-06-20%2009-19-09.png)
+- This same technique is used in software development, where a feature is requested by a customer/user and that triggers the programmers to start the work (responding to the customers needs not anticipating them)

 --